 One of the main reasons we were drawn to Kanakuk, was that it is a camp for teens to grow in their Christian faith.
 Their teaching of I am Third is exactly how we are trying to raise our children.
 God first.
 Others second.
 Me Third.

 To find a camp that strengthens our family values was awesome.
 We attend church, pray in our home, and serve locally and on mission trips, but the power of our kids being surrounded by like-minded believers in their peer group for a month was very powerful.

 They were inspired by camp President Joe White and two of our sons even chose to get baptized before coming home.
 I am in awe.
 I had the opportunity to hear Joe talk a couple of times and he brought me to tears with his words and passion every time.
 I’m so grateful for his love and guidance for this generation.

 4. It’s awesome to read handwritten letters from your kids

 Even though our four are yet to have cell phones, they love their Instagram and texting capabilities on their Ipads.
-No technology is allowed at camp, so it’s back to basic communicating.
-Not being able to talk to our kids at all was the toughest part of having them away at camp.
-Four weeks of only communicating through the mail.
+No technology is allowed at camp, so it’s back to basic communication.
+Not being able to talk to our kids at all was the toughest part of having them away at camp with four weeks of only communicating through the mail.

 5. Dry Shirts Ain’t Hype

 I receive absolutely no compensation for this post or recommendation of this camp.
-I truly love and believe in the experience that our family received and want to pass the blessing of it along to you, as a friend did for me.
-All four of my kids had me sign them up for next year before we even left the grounds.
-Perhaps we will see you there next summer!
+I truly love and believe in the experience that our family receives and want to pass the blessing of it along to you, as a friend did for me.